bradkav/bradkav.github.io/about.md

 I completed my PhD in September 2014 at the University of Nottingham, supervised by [Dr. Anne Green](http://anne-green.net/physics/Home.html).
 My thesis was entitled "*Confronting astrophysical uncertainties in the direct detection of dark matter*" and is available from the [Nottingham eTheses Repository](http://eprints.nottingham.ac.uk/14547/).

 I studied as an undergraduate at Homerton College, University of Cambridge, where I earned a BA in Natural Sciences and an MSci in Theoretical Physics.
-For my Masters' project, I ran Helium Atom Scattering simulations on graphics cards (and nearly messed up a few of the cards in the process).
+For my Master's project, I ran Helium Atom Scattering simulations on graphics cards (and nearly messed up a few of the cards in the process).